stahan04/persian-title-generator-/README.md

-Evaluating GPT-4o-mini for Persian SEO-Friendly Title Generation: An Empirical Study on 500 Samples
+# Evaluating GPT-4o-mini for Persian SEO-Friendly Title Generation: An Empirical Study on 500 Samples
-# Evaluating GPT-4o-mini for Persian SEO-Friendly Title Generation

 This repository contains the complete source code, dataset, and experimental results for the paper: